icarogabryel/dept-portfolio-auction/README.md

 ## 🎯 Overview

-Complete web system for auctioning debt portfolios, allowing users to place real-time bids with automatic notifications and responsive interface.
+This monorepo contains the source code for a complete web system for auctioning debt portfolios, allowing users to place real-time bids with automatic notifications and responsive interface.
 The project was built as a monorepo containing backend (Django) and frontend (Next.js).
 It uses:

 - ✅ JWT authentication with automatic refresh token
 - ✅ Real-time bidding system via WebSockets (Django Channels)